 6. It is important to note that while CBRE will make appropriate efforts to investigate a disclosable matter from an eligible whistleblower who remains anonymous, there may be limitations on what can be achieved by the investigation process in those circumstances.

 Where the Eligible Whistleblower is Identified

 1. The eligible recipient will send an acknowledgement message to the eligible whistleblower, assuming contact details are available to facilitate, confirming receipt of the disclosure and that the matter will be referred to the investigation team.
-They will also ask for confirmation as to whether the eligible whistleblower’s identity can be shared with a limited group of people, which will typically include the investigation team, the Deputy General Counsel, the General Counsel, the Chief Operating Officer and the Chief Executive Officer of CBRE Pacific.
+They will also ask for confirmation as to whether the eligible whistleblower’s identity can be shared with a limited group of people, which will typically include the investigation team members, the Director of Ethics and Compliance, the General Counsel, the Chief Operating Officer and the Chief Executive Officer of CBRE Pacific.
 If the eligible whistleblower is a current employee of CBRE, the eligible recipient will also ask whether they consent to their identity being shared with CBRE’s People team so that support can be provided throughout and following the investigation, if required.

 2. If the eligible whistleblower confirms that they do not want their identity to be disclosed, the eligible recipient will advise the eligible whistleblower that confidentiality with respect to the whistleblower’s identity will be maintained to the fullest extent possible when passing the matter to the investigation team.
 The eligible recipient will then send the matter to a member of the investigation team without disclosing the whistleblower’s identity.

 3. If the eligible whistleblower confirms that they agree to their identity being disclosed, the eligible recipient will send the matter to a member of the investigation team along with the name and contact details of the whistleblower.
 This information may also then be shared with the members of the relevant group, in accordance with the whistleblower’s consent.